 Advanced Partial Differential Equations.
-Formerly Math 282.
 Advanced topics in the study of linear and nonlinear partial differential equations.
 Topics may include the theory of distributions; Hilbert spaces; conservation laws, characteristics and entropy methods; fixed point theory; critical point theory; the calculus of variations and numerical methods.
 Applications to fluid mechanics, mathematical physics, mathematical biology and related fields.
-Prerequisite: Math 280 or 282; recommended Math 232.
+Prerequisite: Math 280 or 282; Math 2323 recommended.

 Mathematical Modeling in Biology.
 With examples selected from a wide range of topics in biology and physiology, this course introduces both discrete and continuous bio-mathematical modeling, including deterministic and stochastic approaches.
 Methods for simplifying and analyzing the resulting models are also described.
 These include non-dimensionalization and scaling, perturbation methods, analysis of stability and bifurcations, and numerical simulations.
 The selection of topics will vary from year to year but may include: enzyme kinetics, transport across cell membranes, the Hodgkin-Huxley model of excitable cells, gene regulatory networks and systems biology, cardio-vascular, respiratory and renal systems, population dynamics, predator-prey systems, population genetics, epidemics and spread of infectious diseases, cell cycle modeling, circadian rhythms, glucose-insulin kinetics, bio-molecular switches, pattern formation, morphogenesis, etc. Prerequisite: advanced calculus, linear algebra, differential equations, probability theory, and basic numerical methods.

 Continuous Mathematical Modeling.
 A course aimed at the construction, simplification, analysis, interpretation and evaluation of mathematical models that shed light on problems arising in the physical and social sciences.
-Derivation and methods for solution of model equations, heat conduction problems, simple random walk processes, simplification of model equations, dimensional analysis and scaling, perturbation theory, and a discussion of self-contained modular units that illustrate the principle modeling ideas.
+Derivation and methods for solution of model equations, heat conduction problems, simple random walk processes, simplification of model equations, dimensional analysis and scaling, perturbation theory, and a discussion of self-contained modular units that illustrate the principal modeling ideas.
 Students will normally be expected to develop a modeling project as part of the course requirements.
-Prerequisite: permission of instructor.
+Prerequisite: permission of instructor; Math 294 recommended.

 Advanced Topics in Mathematics.
 Topics will vary from year to year.